Shabtai (society): Yale 300

-Shabtai TV
+Shabtai Global

-After 25 years of operating primarily in private, in 2020 the members launched Shabtai TV in order to share the benefits of its talks and events with a wider audience.
-The site showcases videos of Shabtai public events and, where discretion permits, excerpts from private talks, dinners and farbrengens.

-Social justice activism
+In 2019, Shabtai began expanding from its base in New Haven to host intimate discussions in homes of members and friends around the world, in such cities as New York, Los Angeles and Tel Aviv, following a kickoff event hosted by campus member and pharmaceutical executive Vivek Ramaswamy.
+Attendees are drawn from leaders across industries and professions, as well as artists, public intellectuals, and recent alumni.
+In order to reach a wider audience, a selection of events also began to be made public on Shabtai TV, including debates, conversations, dinners and farbrengens.

+Activities

 In reflection of its Jewish values, the society has held events to highlight social justice issues and promote interfaith dialogue and connectivity.
 In 2018, it held a screening of Academy Award-nominated Knife Skills, a film about EDWIN's restaurant in Cleveland, which employs and trains former prisoners to help them readjust and lead successful lives.
 The screening was attended by New Haven Mayor Toni Harp.

 In 2012, the society hosted Israel soldier Gilad Shalit in an event celebrating his release from five years of Hamas captivity the year before.
 Hundreds of students attended and were addressed by Prof. Charles Hill and dignitaries from the government of Israel.
 The society hosted Tony Schwartz, ghostwriter of The Art of the Deal, in 2017 to discuss Donald Trump's psychology, motivations, and character, as observed from shadowing him to write the book.

 In November 2018, Shabtai hosted criminal justice reform advocate Anthony Ray Hinton at a Yud Tes Kislev event commemorating the anniversary of the release of Shneur Zalman of Liadi from imprisonment by the tsarist Russian police.
 Hinton discussed the 30 years he spent on death row in Alabama before being freed by forensic evidence that his court-appointed lawyer had failed to request.
 In December 2018, Shabtai hosted attorney Kristen Gibbons Feden to discuss her prosecution of Bill Cosby on charges of rape.
 Feden said that the success of the prosecution proved that, increasingly "victims of rape and sexual assault can find justice in our legal institutions, as well as society."

-Business ethics and leadership and philanthropy

-Corporate leaders lecture regularly at Shabtai in an effort to inspire morals ethics and values in the financial world.
-These have included Jonathan Klein, Robert Rosenkranz, Robert Reffkin, David Messer, Vivek Ramaswamy, Mark Gerson, Tal Keinan, Michael Shvo, Slava Rubin, David Kramer, Sharif El-Gamal, Michael Steinhardt, Alex Karp, Richard Paul Richman, Emary Aaronson, Jonathan Newhouse, Joseph Cayre, Roman Weil, Arthur J. Mirante II, Elliot Badzin, and Robert Mendy Klein, Brian Kreiter, Jake Katz, Judah Taub, Richard Hurowitz, Scott Shay, Tal Keinan and Vance Serchuk among many others.